radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 To prevent resource exhaustion by partially opening a large number of DTLS sessions, RADIUS/DTLS servers SHOULD have a timeout on partially open DTLS sessions.
 We recommend a limit of a few seconds, implementations SHOULD expose this timeout as configurable option to the administrator.
-If a DTLS session is not established within this timeframe, it is likely that this is a bogous connection.
+If a DTLS session is not established within this timeframe, it is likely that this is a bogus connection.
 In contrast, an established session might not send packets for longer periods of time, but since the peers are mutually authenticated this does not pose a problem other than the problems mentioned before.

 A different means of prevention is IP filtering.